StructurePreprocessor.encode_pdb

 • ValueError – On invalid arguments.

-• RuntimeError – If msms is not installed and 'depth' is requested, or if any entry failed under on_failure='raise'.
+• RuntimeError – Only under on_failure='raise': if msms is not installed and 'depth' is requested, if a per-feature encoder raises, or if any entry failed at the entry level.
+Under 'nan' / 'drop' these are isolated (NaN-filled) instead.

 Examples